 With that being said, the areas around are very scenic.
 When you plan to visit here, you do not see Pahalgam but the places around it.
 Pahalgam just becomes the base to explore those places because most of the hotels in the region are located here.

 I have covered this topic in another article Places to Visit in Pahalgam and Things to Do.
-But for a brief overview, I will list down these places here as well.
+But for a brief overview, I will list these places here as well.

 It has now been converted into a park-like area and is a favorite among the locals as well.
 You will find a lot of Kashmiri families here out for a picnic.
 The entire setting of the place is very scenic with the Lidder River flowing right next to it.